 University of Pennsylvania - The Wharton School; National Bureau of Economic Research (NBER)

 Shanghai Advanced Institute of Finance; University of Pennsylvania - Wharton Financial Institutions Center

 Many investors purchase stock but are reluctant or unable to sell short.
 Combining this arbitrage asymmetry with the arbitrage risk represented by idiosyncratic volatility (IVOL) explains the negative relation between IVOL and average return.
-The effect of IVOL on return is negative among overpriced stocks but positive among underpriced stocks, with mispricing determined by combining 11 return anomalies.
-The negative effect is stronger, consistent with arbitrage asymmetry, and therefore aggregating across all stocks yields a negative relation.
-Further supporting our explanation is a negative relation over time between the IVOL effect and investor sentiment, especially among overpriced stocks.
+The IVOL-return relation is negative among overpriced stocks but positive among underpriced stocks, with mispricing determined by combining 11 return anomalies.
+Consistent with arbitrage asymmetry, the negative relation among overpriced stocks is stronger, especially for stocks less easily shorted, so the overall IVOL-return relation is negative.
+Further supporting our explanation, high investor sentiment weakens the positive relation among underpriced stocks and, especially, strengthens the negative relation among overpriced stocks.

-Keywords: arbitrage risk, idiosyncratic volatility puzzle, short-sale constraints, investor sentimentworking papers series
+Keywords: arbitrage risk, idiosyncratic volatility puzzle, short-sale constraints, investor sentimentAccepted Paper Series

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.